Senior Affordable Housing — New York, New York

 Size: 73,000 s.f.

-Team: Chris Leong, Dominic Leong, Chris Lee, Yu-Hsiang Lin, Jessie Baxa, Gabriel Burkett, Kelly Yuen
+Team: Chris Leong, Dominic Leong, Christopher Lee, Yu-Hsiang Lin, Jessie Baxa, Gabriel Burkett, Kelly Yuen

 Collaborators: JCJ Architecture, Transsolar, MTWTF, SCAPE

 Our design proposal for senior affordable housing leverages the intrinsic qualities of the neighborhood’s context and the existing garden space.
 By dedicating over half of the total lot area to a network of public open spaces and lifting the building up to create a visually open community space that runs continuously through the block.
 This radical reconfiguration of the site creates an urban ‘Living Room’ for the neighborhood.
 The open space, housing, and community facilities will flow into each other through a flexible and transparent boundary at the ground floor, so the open space remains continually activated inside and outside throughout the year.
 The 90-unit senior housing component floats above this network of community open spaces, forging a continuous interface between senior residents and the activities occurring in the garden to create a multi-generational ‘Green’ network in the heart of the city.